The RIFT All-in-One Guide to R&D Tax Credit Claims

 - You’ve got assets of under €86 million.

-If you qualify for the SME scheme, you can deduct 130% of your qualifying costs from your taxable profits (on top of the 100% you can already deduct).
-If you’re making a loss, you can claim a tax credit worth up to 14.5% of your loss for the period you’re claiming for.
+If you qualify for the SME scheme, you can deduct 130% of your qualifying costs from your taxable profits (on top of the 100% already deducted through your P&L).
+If you’re making a loss, you can claim a tax credit worth up to 33% of your original R&D spend for the period which you are claiming for.

-A couple of wrinkles in the system to be aware of: even SMEs can find themselves claiming under RDEC sometimes.
+A couple of wrinkles in the system to be aware of: even SMEs can find themselves claiming under RDEC sometimes too.
 If you’re subcontracted to a larger firm or part of a group, for instance, you might lose your SME status for the purposes of the scheme.
 The same thing can apply if you’ve had a grant or subsidy for your R&D work.
+In any case, you’re always best to speak to an R&D tax consultant to ensure you’re maximising entitlement from the scheme, as well as staying on the right side of HMRC.

 What’s involved in an R&D Tax Credits claim?

-So, this is where the biosourced rubber meets the solar panelled road.
-Making an R&D Tax Credits claim isn’t something you just decide to do at the last minute.
-At least, it’s not if you actually want to make something worthwhile out of it.
-Tracking down the R&D going on in your business is pretty much a science in itself.
-In industries with a history of under-claiming for R&D (construction, for example), the main culprit is simply people not understanding how broad the R&D field is.
-So much innovative work gets buried in the foundations of construction, because solving complex problems is just an average day at work in the building game.
+Making an R&D Tax Credits claim can be a time-consuming process and in industries with a history of under-claiming for R&D (construction, for example), one of the main issues surrounds a lack of understanding of how broad the R&D field is.
+So much innovative work gets buried in the foundations of construction, because solving complex problems is just part of the day to day.

-Getting R&D right is about shifting the whole mindset of your business.
-You’ll need precise records of your potentially qualifying expenditure, along with well understood systems for tracking it whenever it happens.
-Pretty much every level of your business will need to be on the ball about this.
+To get R&D right, the best way to approach it is to put in place ways of capturing the work as it happens.
+Although this wouldn’t necessarily be expected with your first R&D claim, going forward it would be anticipated by HMRC.
+Ideally you’ll need records of your potentially qualifying expenditure, along with systems for tracking it whenever it happens.
 When you’re right at the start of your journey, you won’t necessarily know every problem you’ll have to solve along the way.
 That means you won’t always know in advance how much R&D you’ll be doing.
-Spotting and recording your R&D costs when they crop up is a huge part of any successful R&D Tax Credits claim, so get organised!
+Spotting and recording your R&D costs when they crop up is a huge part of any successful R&D Tax Credits claim.

 The Technical Narrative

-In addition to the raw numbers you’re sending, a key building block of your claim is what HMRC calls your “technical narrative”.
+In addition to the raw numbers needed for an R&D consultant to calculate your tax benefit, a key building block of your claim is what HMRC calls your “technical narrative”.
 While that sounds pretty vague, what they’re asking for here is proof that the costs in your claim actually qualify for tax relief.

 Are there any pitfalls or dangers to watch out for?

-Depending on the situation, HMRC might raise the stakes with a personal meeting.
+Depending on the situation, HMRC might raise the stakes with a personal meeting or video appointment to ask a few questions.
 This doesn’t always mean anything’s gone seriously wrong.
-It might just be that you’re making your first claim and they want to take a proper look at you before okaying your tax credit.
+It might just be that they want to take a proper look at you before okaying your tax credit.
 If a mistake in your claim is found, you should get a chance to correct it.

 What happens next?

-Once your claim’s approved, whether fully or partially, you’re generally looking at a wait of several weeks before it’s all settled.
+Once your claim is approved, whether fully or partially, you’re generally looking at a wait of 3-6 weeks before it’s all settled.
 Again, a lot depends on how thorough and accurate you’ve been in your planning and paperwork.
-Waits of up to 2 months aren’t unusual, but a strong, well supported claim will normally be processed much faster than a sloppy one.
+Waits of up to 2 months aren’t unusual, but a strong, well supported claim will normally be processed faster.

 Can I claim again?

 Absolutely – and you definitely should!
 R&D is an ongoing process, so most businesses with qualifying projects end up claiming yearly.
-Obviously, your costs, innovations and obstacles will change over time, so you can’t just keep submitting the same claim in the same words.
+Of course, your costs, innovations and obstacles will change over time, so you can’t just keep submitting the same claim in the same words.

 Depending on what you’re working on, your projects might span several years, changing and growing along with your business.
 On the other hand, agile, fast-moving businesses might find themselves taking on new and exciting projects all the time.
-Either way, you’ll be glad you embedded an awareness of R&D right at the heart of your firm when it comes to making the most of your innovation.
+Either way, RIFT would be glad to help you embed awareness of R&D right at the heart of your firm when it comes to making the most of your innovation, helping you capture and maximise your return form the scheme year after year.

 DIY vs. professional help

-The R&D rules are full of twists and turns, and a wrong step can lead to your claim falling apart (or worse).
-Additionally, those rules are subject to change, leading to missed opportunities at best and full-on enquiries at worst.
+The R&D rules are full of twists and turns, and a wrong step can lead to your claim falling apart when it’s in the hands of HMRC, if not before.
+Additionally, those rules are subject to change, leading to missed opportunities or enquires if HMRC see fit to raise one.
 The right kind of help from the start can make the whole process smoother, less stressful and a lot more rewarding.
-Tracking down costs, crunching numbers and writing solid technical narratives all take expertise to pull off properly.
+Tracking down costs, crunching numbers and writing solid technical narratives all take expertise to maximise results.